ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/using-analyzers.js.markdown

 ---

-* When the indexing behavior is set to `FieldIndexing.Search` and no analyzer is specified for the index-field,
+* When the indexing behavior is set to `Search` and no analyzer is specified for the index-field,
   RavenDB will use the Default Search Analyzer called `RavenStandardAnalyzer`.
   (This analyzer inherits from Lucene's _StandardAnalyzer_).